Lumi-supercomputer/ml-examples/pytorch/deepspeed/bert_squad/README.md

 MPICC=mpicc pip install --user mpi4py  # probably `MPICC=mpicc` is not needed here
 pip install --user datasets
-pip install --user transformers pip install rich   # only for the script we use
+pip install --user transformers pip install --user rich   # only for the script we use

 # For the torch.distributed custom init script (not used here)
 pip install --user python-hostlist